orenbenkiki/dynamake/docs/tutorial.rst

 Collections of Strings
 ----------------------

-The previous example demonstrates the use of the :py:const:`Strings` type.
-Many DynaMake functions take one or more "strings or list of (strings or list of (strings or ...))" - a type which is impossible to express in Python's ``mypy`` type system, but is very useful.
+The previous example demonstrates the use of the :py:const:`dynamake.Strings` type.
+Many DynaMake functions take one or more "strings or list of (strings or list of (strings or ...))" - a type which is impossible to express in Python's ``mypy`` type system, so is only approximated here.
 This makes it possible for :py:func:`dynamake.require` to accept a single string argument, multiple string arguments, a list of string arguments (returned by ``read_depends`` above), etc.

-To help deal with this type, DynaMake provides the :py:func:`each_string` and :py:func:`flatten` functions, which allow iteration on arbitrary ``Strings`` and converting them to a simple flat list of strings for further processing.
+To help deal with this type, DynaMake provides the :py:func:`dynamake.each_string` and :py:func:`dynamake.flatten` functions, which allow iteration on arbitrary ``Strings`` and converting them to a simple flat list of strings for further processing.

 Annotated Strings
 -----------------